Volgograd State Pedagogical University: History of the university

-Structure of the University
+Structure of the university

 Today, the urban structure of the university includes Institute of Primary and Special Education, Foreign Languages Institute, Institute of Art Education, and Institute of Computerized Pedagogics.
 There are four buildings on campus with over 13,000 students: 13,000 full-time and part-time students and about 200 post-graduates and foreign students who study at their own expense.
 Also, there is a branch of VSPU located in Mikhaylovka, Volgograd Oblast.

-VSPU has 43 research centers and laboratories, 16 faculties, offers four-year bachelor (Russian: бакалавр) degrees, 33 two-year master (Russian: магистр) degrees and kandidat nauk (Candidate of science, equals PhD) postgraduate degrees, and 6 doktor nauk (Doctor of science, equals Full Professor) post doctoral degrees.
+VSPU has 43 research centers and laboratories, 16 faculties, offers four-year bachelor (Russian: бакалавр) degrees, 33 two-year master (Russian: магистр) degrees and Candidate of Sciences (equals PhD) postgraduate degrees, and 6 Doctor of Sciences (equals Habilitation) post-doctoral degrees.